 Ancient city of Gortyna in Western Arcadia

 The ancient city of Gortyna lies on the mountains of Arcadia in Peloponnesos.
 It is located near Stemnitsa, in the valley of Lousios river, where the fairies bathed baby Zeus.
-A lost city that was brought to light again by the archaeologists in the 1940s.
-The city founded by the mythical hero Gortys, according to Greek Mythology.
+Archaeologists brought the lost city back to light in the 1940s.
+The mythical hero Gortys, according to Greek mythology, founded the city.
 Archaeologists believe that the foundation of the city could be placed between 1600 – 1100 BC.
 The city reached its acme of 8th century BC and 1st century AD.
 The lack of many written documents and the very few archaeological findings make this timeline hypothetical.

 What we could see today at the site are the Asklipieio ,the temple of Asklipios, the Greek god of medicine.
 We also see the thermal springs building and parts of two defensive castles (acropolis).
 Asklipios temple and the nearby springs were one of the most important healing centres of the ancient Greek world.
 According to the ancient Greek writer Pausanias, the temple of Asklipios was famous.
 The statues of Asklipios and Hygeia in the temple were works of the famous sculptor Skopas from Paros island.